Quick Summary

 - Salary uses up bands to £45,000 — still in the Basic band (Higher doesn't start until £50,271)

-The Scottish taxpayer pays £1,000 more in dividend tax on identical income.
-This is because Scotland's Higher rate starts £6,608 earlier, pushing dividend income into the 33.75% bracket sooner.
+The Scottish taxpayer pays £1,125 more in dividend tax on identical income.
+This is because Scotland's Higher rate starts £6,608 earlier, pushing dividend income into the 35.75% bracket sooner.
+(Our Scotland vs England Tax Calculator shows the cross-border gap on any salary plus dividend combination.)

 Salary levels where the gap matters